open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 For each of the above aspects, if we don't make **consistent** sampling decisions, we will end up with traces that are unusable and do not contain a coherent set of spans, because of the independent sampling decisions.
 Instead, we want sampling decisions to be made in a **consistent** manner so that we can effectively reason about a trace.

 This specification describes a mechanism to achieve such consistent sampling decisions using a mechanism called **Consistent Probability Sampling**.
 To achieve this, it uses two key building blocks.
-The first is a common source of randomness (R) that is available to all participants.
+The first is a common source of randomness (R) that is available to all participants, which includes a set of tracers and collectors.
 This can be either a custom value (called `rv`) or taken from the trailing 7 bytes of the TraceID.
 The second is a concept of a rejection threshold (T).
 This is derived directly from a participant's sampling rate.
 This proposal describes how these two values should be propagated and how participants should use them to make sampling decisions.

 For more details about this specification, see [OTEP 235](https://github.com/open-telemetry/oteps/blob/main/text/trace/0235-sampling-threshold-in-trace-state.md).